 The GHG Project holder should carry out a stakeholder consultation before validation, in order to provide information on the project's activities, design and facilitate access to all information related to the project's potential environmental and social effects.

-The stakeholder consultation scope should include a description of the potential effects (positive and negative) of the project and the considerations of the stakeholder comments.
+The scope of the stakeholder consultation should include a description of the potential effects (both positive and negative) of the project, along with the considerations of stakeholder comments.